schism-dev/schism/docs/input-output/param.md

 ### level_age(:)=-999 (int array)
 If `USE_AGE` is on, this array specifies the vertical level indices used to inject age tracers.
+You only need to specify this for the first half of the tracer classes.
 Use -999 to inject the tracer at all levels.

 ### iflux=0 (int)
 Parameter for checking volume and tracer mass conservation.
 If turned on (`=1`), the conservation will be checked in regions specified by `fluxflag.prop`.